-We issue addresses in our District, including registering new developments and approving changes to existing addresses.
+We issue addresses in our District, including registering new developments and approving changes to existing addresses for residential and commercial properties.

-We consult Royal Mail on all new addresses or changes to existing addresses to make sure the proposals are acceptable to them.
+We consult the Royal Mail on all new addresses, or changes to addresses, to make sure the proposals are acceptable to them.

 Most applications are completed within 10 to 15 working days.